hermetic-architecture-portal/react-auto-edit/readme.md

   * apiProxy - an instance of ApiProxy (or a subclass of ApiProxy)
   * options
     * options.baseClientPath - if you want the client URL routes for React Auto Edit to be mounted somewhere other than root, then specify the path here (e.g. '/editor)
+    * options.uiFactory - if you need to render different React components for editing a collection, item or field than standard, you can provide an instance of a UIFactory subclass here.

 ## Components